Annytomica/cherry-mildew-detector/README.md

 #### Business Requirement 2: Classification

 - We want to predict if a given leaf is infected or not with powdery mildew.
-- We want to build a binary classifier and generate reports.
+- We want to build a binary classifier (CNN model) and generate reports.

 ## ML Business Case